delebash/feathers-northwind-complete/stuff.md

 Location is the enpoint you define. app.use(location,service)  So in this case you could define it as app.use('customers',MyService).
 So when you navigate to http://localhost/customers you run MyService and in the case of of or neDB adapter we link it to the customers table.

+Error

+WARNING: No configurations found in configuration directory:D:\Development\FeathersJs\feathers-northwind-complete\config
+WARNING: To disable this warning set SUPPRESS_NO_CONFIG_WARNING in the environmen

+Change directory to server or run npm start with correct directory